 Over the last four years Council has provided detail on the condition of its road and transport assets in Special Schedule 7 of the Annual Financial Statements.
 In this period there has been a change in the required accounting format with a shift away from reporting the condition of assets as a percentage of written down value towards reporting instead on the basis of gross replacement costs.
-Nevertheless the accounting, while it implies some variability in reported performance, also indicates a moderate improvement in 2016/17 (compared to 2013/14) in the proportion of road and transport assets overall which would meet the condition rating required to deliver satisfactory service to the community (eg., in the case of roads, Condition 3 or better).
-Figure 12 shows the change in condition ratings since 2013/2014.
-There is still some way to go to meet the desired sitation of 100% of road and transport assets in Condition 3 or better but progress is being made.
+Nevertheless the accounting, while it implies some variability in reported performance, also indicates a moderate improvement in 2016/2017 (compared to 2013/2014) in the proportion of road and transport assets overall which would meet the condition rating required to deliver satisfactory service to the community (eg, in the case of roads, Condition 3 or better).